noir-lang/noir/docs/docs/spec/account_circuit.md

 4. If a `spending_public_key` becomes compromised, Alice must do the following:

 - generate a _new_ account note with a `new_account_public_key` and her existing `alice` alias (using the `migrate` flow).
 The new account note's spending keys SHOULD be different to the compromised key (although there are no protocol checks to enforce this).
-- Use the account `update` flow to assign additional _non-comprimised_ spending keys to her new account note`.
+- Use the account `update` flow to assign additional _non-compromised_ spending keys to her new account note`.
 - Alice transfers funds assigned to `(account_public_key, alice)` and sends them to `(new_account_public_key, alice)`

 1. Similarly, if Alice's `account_private_key` becomes compromised, she can use the account circuit to migrate to a new `account_public_key`.